shinokada/awesome/IMPLEMENTATION_SUMMARY.md

 **Ready to upgrade your package management experience?** 🚀

-Try `./awesome-enhanced doctor` to see the improvements in action!
+Try `awesome doctor` to see the improvements in action!